 3. Cones and road markings

 Another thing that makes driving complicated in the summer construction months is the use of different road markings and cones to migrate traffic into different lanes.
 Sometimes, the marks aren’t clear, which can mean that a driver ends up in the wrong lane or in the construction area itself.
-Cones sometimes get hit and end up in lane, which is a serious hazard to anyone who approaches them.
+Cones sometimes get hit and end up in the lane, which is a serious hazard to anyone who approaches them.